The old order isn’t coming back, traditional leadership development is not enough…

 Why Experience?

-Experiential learning asserts the deepest learning comes from having the opportunity to not just understand something intellectually and abstractly, but to have opportunities to tinker with it until it bends or breaks.
-Then to reflect, so we can take what we learn and make it transferable.
+The deepest learning comes from having the opportunity to not just understand something intellectually and abstractly, but to have opportunities to tinker with it until it bends or breaks.
+Then to reflect, so we can take what we’ve learned and transfer it, helping us to solve new and different challenges.

 We’ve designed a methodology for teaching through experience.
-We root each workshop in addressing specific personal or organizational challenges, and then cycle through core elements of experiential learning:
+We root our offerings in addressing a specific organizational challenge and then cycle through core elements of experiential learning like challenge, practice, reflection, and application.
+Ei learning programs are designed to help the learning stick; reflection on and future application of new skills and mindsets are intentionally built-in into our Leaps process.

-These 4 values reflect the way we build our learning products, our team, and our company.
+These four values reflect the way we build our learning products, our team, and our company.

 1. Character